 The Book of Mormon prophet Alma relates how the apostate Amlicites "had marked themselves with red in their foreheads after the manner of the Lamanites; nevertheless they had not shorn their heads like unto the Lamanites" (Alma 3:4).
 Though Alma does not say why the Lamanites so marked their foreheads, he does consider the mark as the sign of a (self-imposed) curse.

 So why a mark of red as register for cursing in Alma's playbook?
 Alma does not call up such an idea from his inner consciousness; it is cultural.
 In the system of signs by which the Nephites order their universe, red connotes cursing.
-While there naturally would have been other connotations associated with the color, and other reasons for the marking, the people of Alma's day would not have missed the point: by marking themselves for war, the Amlicites had also taken upon themselves, both a new cultural identity as well as the cursing associated with that culture.
+Though there would have been other connotations associated with the color, and other reasons for the marking, the people of Alma's day would not have missed the point: by marking themselves in or for war, the Amlicites had also taken upon themselves both a new cultural identity as well as the cursing associated with that culture.
 Like the Lamanites, the rebellious Amlicites had cut themselves off from the presence of God--that is the curse.

 I An Ancient Practice